chemfiles/chemfiles.f03/doc/reference/misc.rst

     :optional integer(chfl_status) status: status code of the operation.
 If it is not :f:var:`CHFL_SUCCESS`, use :f:func:`chfl_last_error` to learn more about the error.

+.. f:function:: chfl_guess_format(path, [status])

+    Get the format that chemfiles would use to read a file at the given ``path``.

+    The format is mostly guessed from the path extension, chemfiles only tries to read the file to distinguish between CIF and mmCIF files.
+Opening the file using the returned format string might still fail.
+For example, it will fail if the file is not actually formatted according to the guessed format;
+    or the format/compression combination is not supported (e.g. ``XTC / GZ`` will not work since the XTC reader does not support compressed files).

+    The returned format is represented in a way compatible with the various ``Trajectory`` constructors, i.e. ``"<format name> [/ <compression>]"``, where compression is optional.

+    :parameter character(len=*) path:
+    :optional integer(chfl_status) status: status code of the operation.
+If it is not :f:var:`CHFL_SUCCESS`, use :f:func:`chfl_last_error` to learn more about the error.
+    :return character(len=64):